 Charles is a Washington, DC writer and bicyclist who has written articles on cycling for The Washington Post, Dirt Rag, Cycle California!, Utah Cycling, Crankmail, Oregon Cycling, and SPOKES.

-He has also written for many other publications including Baltimore Magazine, The Washington Monthly, In These Times and Working Mother.
-He won the Washington Writing Prize for best freelanced article of 2002, given by Washington Independent Writers, among much other professional recognition.
+He has also written for many other publications including Baltimore Magazine, The Washington Monthly, In These Times, and Working Mother.
+He won the Washington Writing Prize for a best freelanced article of 2002, given by Washington Independent Writers, among much other professional recognition.

 Dale is the Editor of Spoke Notes, the newsletter of the Mountain State Wheelers Bicycle Club, based in Charleston, WV.
 He is past Vice President of the club and he frequently designs and maps the Wheelers’ organized rides.